 This metric is typical and consistent in terms of total funding allocated per faculty.
-It suggests that students in that Engineering and Business students are either less likely to take on projects of sustainability or that they are unaware of the SAF to fund their sustainability projects.
+It suggests that students in Business have been less likely to take on projects of sustainability, and students of Arts & Science to be the most likely.

 Dear Future Projects...